cmoffroad/osm-guidelines/GENERAL.md

 - use [note=...](https://wiki.openstreetmap.org/wiki/Key:note) to leave a note to other mappers.  e.g. "private road, do not tag as residential"

 If you need to create a signed posted or commonly known activity route (hiking, mountain biking, enduro, …), please create a [relation route](https://wiki.openstreetmap.org/wiki/Relation:route).

-### Indicate how traffic goes through waterway crossings:

-- Add [ford=yes](https://wiki.openstreetmap.org/wiki/Key:ford) at the node intersection when traffic must cross the river/stream.
-- Add a [bridge=yes](https://wiki.openstreetmap.org/wiki/Key:bridge) + [layer=1](https://wiki.openstreetmap.org/wiki/Key:layer) road segment when traffic can go over a bridge.
-Make sure to indicate surface (wood, concrete, metal, ...) and number of [lanes](https://wiki.openstreetmap.org/wiki/Key:lanes) (1 or 2+)
-- If you are not sure, add a [fixme=survey bridge/ford](https://wiki.openstreetmap.org/wiki/Key:fixme) tag at the intersection node.
-- If the [waterway](https://wiki.openstreetmap.org/wiki/Key:waterway) (stream or river) is missing, add a small section crossing the road and tag it as [fixme=continue](https://wiki.openstreetmap.org/wiki/Key:fixme)

 ### Use tracktype with care